RadekKosiada/polar-chart/ideas.md

 explain what's different between m and ex

 #DONE
-x startAngle of each arc, but divided by 2;
 yScale dla wykresu/dla bars!!
+size dopasowac - margins? left, right, bottom, top? zeby labels sie zmiescily tez

 #TODO
 kolory
-size dopasowac - margins? left, right, bottom, top? zeby labels sie zmiescily tez styling of scale dopasowanie wielkosci do ekranu? hover effect- show labels, when you hover
+x startAngle of each arc, but divided by 2; for labels fix the circles styling of scale dopasowanie wielkosci do ekranu? hover effect- show labels, when you hover